Australia Tourist Guide -> Australia Wine Facts - Tourist Guide

-Australian Wines have shown to be refined and distinctive, and although widely exported throughout the world, the interest in these wines continues to grow.
+Australian Wines have shown to be refined, distinctive and although widely exported throughout the world, the interest in these wines continues to grow.

 Australia is ranked as the world’s 7th largest wine producer, and the finest Australian wines are among the best in the world - a judgment that is consistently reinforced at international wine shows.

-Australia is now the number 4 wine exporting country in the world and the number 16 wine drinking country.
+Australia is now the number 4 wine exporting country in the world and the number 16 wine drinking nation.

 Australian wines are being sold in over 100 countries and can be found in the finest restaurants the world over.